idiotWu/stats/README.md

 1. Support both the dark and the light theme
 2. Align a maximun of 10 languages in two columns
-3. Commit generated images in a [separate branch](https://github.com/idiotWu/stats/tree/generated)
+3. Commit the generated images to a [separate branch](https://github.com/idiotWu/stats/tree/generated)
 4. and more tweaks...

 <details>